Tangier, Virginia: Institutions and culture

 Methodism has been and remains a very strong influence on Tangier, stemming from the charismatic preaching and revival camp meetings held there in the early 1800s by Joshua Thomas, the famed "parson of the islands."
 Because of their ties to the Northern Methodist Church, Tangier residents in the 19th century did not support slavery and did not join Virginia in seceding from the Union during the Civil War.

 A local ordinance prohibits the sale of alcohol, making the island "dry."
 In 1999, the Tangier town council blocked Warner Brothers from using the island to film the Kevin Costner film Message in a Bottle, objecting to the script's drinking, profanity, and sex.

 Education

 Accomack County Public Schools operates the Tangier Combined School, the sole comprehensive K–12 public school in the Commonwealth of Virginia.
 As of 2018, it had 60 students.

+Politics

+Tangier is one of the most Republican towns in the entire Chesapeake Bay.